Christmas doesn't have to mean over-indulging and overspending. Use your Boundless shopping discounts to save on food, drink and presents

 Christmas is a great time to use any of the points you have collected through the year.
 Boots Advantage points can be used to spend on the 'buy two get one free' offers they have around this time of year.
 With Tesco Clubcard points you can get three times their value in discounts on bicycles, jewellery, train tickets and more.

-The best value supermarket card is the Iceland Bonus card (a prepaid card you use in store) and, in the run-up to Christmas, it's even better.
-Usually Iceland adds on £1 for every £20 you upload to the card but, in the pre-Christmas period, you will get £1 for every £10 you upload.
-Check out the rules at iceland.co.uk/bonus-card.
+The best value supermarket card is the Iceland Bonus Card (a prepaid card you use in store) where Iceland adds on £1 for every £20 you upload to the card.

 3. Borrow wisely

-Do everything you possibly can to not borrow for Christmas, including getting as much as you can for nothing (check out the article on the MoneyMagpie website on how to do Christmas for free).
+Do everything you possibly can to not borrow for Christmas, including getting as much as you can for nothing (check out MoneyMagpie's advice on how to do Christmas for free).
 But if you have to borrow, do it as cheaply as possible.

 The ideal is to go for a credit card that offers 0% on purchases.
 If your credit rating is good enough, there are amazing deals around with 0% periods of up to 27 months, which would enable you to pay off the debt bit by bit without paying extra in interest.

 If your credit rating isn't so hot, join your local credit union for reasonable and flexible loans.
 Generally, it will want to see you saving first, so join now in order to qualify for a small loan.
-Find your nearest credit union at findyourcreditunion.co.uk.
+Find your nearest credit union using Find Your Credit Union.

 4. Switch accounts